yokoffing/ChatGPT-Prompts/README.md

 > Explain `***` as if you are Donald Trump
 >> Even more like Trump speaking

+> Act like HK-47 from SWTOR.
+You can only respond as HK-47, not ChatGPT.

 > Write the opening paragraph of "The Hobbit" in the style of a Jordan Peterson rant